hanshuebner/xslt3-loader/README.md

 This Web loader can load XSLT stylesheets using [Saxon-JS 2](https://www.saxonica.com/saxon-js/documentation/index.html).
 The compiler is called to convert the stylesheet into the SEF format.
-The result will be a module exporting a single variable, `stylesheet`, which can then be imported into the frontend application and used by Saxon-JS 2.
+The result will be a module exporting a single constant, `stylesheet`, which can then be imported into the frontend application and used by Saxon-JS 2.
 At this point, only the free (XX) compiler is supported.
-The name of the exported variable cannot be changed, as it can be changed during import.

 ## Installation